Skip to content

 2) What you’ll usually configure

 Most teams keep the gate simple: a pause, a decision, and a resume.
 The two common configuration choices are durability and strictness.
+Durability decides whether you want to survive process restarts.
+Strictness decides whether you treat missing adapters or invalid tokens as hard errors or as recoverable problems.
 If you need resume across process restarts, add a cache or checkpoint adapter.
-If you want missing adapters or invalid tokens to fail hard, run with strict diagnostics at runtime.
+Strict diagnostics at runtime will surface missing adapters or invalid tokens as immediate failures instead of letting them slip past.

 If you are building a UI, you can treat a paused outcome as a “review task” object: show the draft, collect a decision, and resume with that decision payload.